wdixon512/My-Website/README.md

 4. Run `firebase init emulators`.
 Choose Auth and Firestore emulators
 5. Run `firebase emulators:start --only firestore`
 6. Run `npm test` in another terminal tab

+# Cypress Testing

+1. Run `npx cypress open`
+2. For tests that require checks against the database after some interaction, make sure your local .env file has the `SERVICE_ACCOUNT` entry in it.
+See https://www.npmjs.com/package/cypress-firebase setup for further instruction on what this .env entry should be set to (it's a JSON object, and has to be on 1 LINE)